Plas yn Rhiw: Grounds

 Set away from prevailing winds and benefiting from the microclimate, the garden lies below the house and is terraced into the slope, divided by hedges into several small compartments.
 There are native and cultivated plants in the garden.
 In spring and summer, there are displays of snowdrops and bluebells.
 Rhododendrons, azaleas, and magnolias are also part of the garden setting.
 The garden is accessible via grass paths and cobbled paths.
 Stone gateposts and seats, as well as old, unused buildings, and parterres are included in the landscaping.
 The parterre is referred to as Lady Strickland's Garden.
 A slate plaque is situated outside the entrance to the garden and contains an epitaph.

 The earliest known planting plan was developed in 1966 by Mildred Eldridge, an artist and the wife of poet R. S. Thomas.
-This was followed in 1994 when an improved plan was drawn by the garden designed John Hubbard.
+This was followed in 1994 when an improved plan was drawn by the garden designer John Hubbard.

-Tim Walker, head gardener of the manor garden, boasts: "It's the only organic National Trust garden in Wales, and one of only three throughout England and Wales – although the other two, Trengwainton, near Penzance, and Snowshill Manor, in Gloucestershire, haven't got the same pedigree as Plas".